-School and child services are pivotal nodes of local community connection.
+Schools and child services provide important community connections in our local area.
 Holding consultations in classrooms ensures a diverse range of local children and young people can participate.

 However, schools and early learning centres are busy places.
 To build ongoing relationships between the City of Sydney and schools, it is important we have a sustained, coordinated approach and work within their systems and programming.